 Being apart from your child, whether it’s in another room or another city, can be stressful for parents.
-Thankfully, WiFi-only baby monitors have made it easy for parents and caregivers to check in on their little one from anywhere in the world.
+Thankfully, WiFi baby monitors have made it easy for parents and caregivers to check in on their little one from anywhere in the world.

 Baby monitors are one of the priciest baby products new parents will buy — and potentially one of the most important.
 Any product that requires a big monetary investment typically requires a lot of research, which is where SPY comes in.
 We do the research so parents can relax and spend more time nesting and resting before the baby arrives.

 At SPY, we have tested several baby gadgets, including baby monitors.
-After highlighting the best non-WiFi baby monitors we’re now looking at the best WiFi-only baby monitors.
+After highlighting the best non-WiFi baby monitors we’re now looking at the best WiFi baby monitors.
 Finding the right baby monitor can feel overwhelming, but we have put in hours of testing and reviewing by real parents to help other parents and caregivers rest assured that watching their little one sleep and play is something they don’t have to stress about.

-Here is an abridged list of our top picks for the best WiFi-only baby monitors of 2022.
+Here is an abridged list of our top picks for the best WiFi baby monitors of 2022.
 Keep reading for more information on each baby monitor, including the pros, cons, and all the features and specs that parents will want to know.

 1. Best Overall: Nanit Pro Smart Baby Monitor & Floor Stand – $296.99 on Amazon

 2. Runner Up: Miku Pro Smart Baby Monitor – $399.00 at MikuCare